 The research will provide the student (no partners) with the opportunity to understand the concepts of an empirically designed project emphasizing the following contents: introduction to the research, problem statement, review of literature, methodology, findings and conclusion.
-The paper will be between 10 - 15 pages in length, double spaced and include (not limited to) instruments, footnotes and bibliography.
+The paper will be between 12 - 15 pages in length, double spaced and include (not limited to) instruments, footnotes and bibliography.
 Any recognized form and style may be used to complete the paper, so long as consistency is displayed.
+One (1) point a day will be subtracted for late submittals.

-Quizzes - 35 points:
+Ouizzes - 35 points:

 Each quiz will consist of several items, to serve as a brief review of the previous week's information.
-The quizzes require the student to gather, reflect, integrate and understand the vital theories, concepts, and terminologies.
-Also, the six quizzes serve as a comprehensive study guide for the final exam.
+The quizzes require the student to gather, reflect, integrate and understand the vital theories, concepts, and terminologies, Also, the six quizzes serve as a comprehensive study guide for the final exam.